Apple's Cook meets China regulator after pulling Hong Kong app

 Apple did not immediately respond to a request for comment.

 China is a key market for Apple.
-Apple's smartphone market share fell to 5.8per cent in the June quarter from 6.4per cent in the same period a year ago, according to research firm Canalys, as China's homegrown Huawei Technologies Co Ltd became the dominant smartphone seller.
+Apple's smartphone market share fell to 5.8 per cent in the June quarter from 6.4 per cent in the same period a year ago, according to research firm Canalys, as China's homegrown Huawei Technologies became the dominant smartphone seller.

 The meeting also comes days before China holds the World Internet Conference in Wuzhen in China's eastern Zhejiang province.
 The event in the past has attracted overseas company executives, foreign diplomats and Chinese government officials.